-谔 Setup - Profort Select Destination Location Where should Profort be installed?
-Setup will install Profort into the following folder.
-To continue, dick Next.
-If you would like to select a different folder, dick Browse.
-C: Protort Browse At least 15,2 MB of free disk space is required. <back next=""></back> Cancel
+lect Destination Location Where should Profort be installed?
+Setup will install Profort into the To continue, click Next.
+If you would like e following folder. e to select a different folder, dick Browse.
+C:\Profort Browse

 - 6. Press ' Next > ' and choose whether to perform additional tasks.
 Press ' Next > ' again. - 7.
 Check that the settings are satisfactory and press the 'install' to begin installation.
 The installation runs automatically and takes about 20 sec. - 8.
 Select whether Profort PC application is to open at the end of installation by setting a check mark in the 'Launch Profort' and finish installing Profort PC application by clicking 'Finish'. - 9.
 Figure 4-3 is displayed when the application is started the first time if the Profort PC application has been installed previously for example in a previous version.